Crypto-Crustaceans/ETL/README.md

 We first set up Splinter to run the scraping in Chrome, specified the target url, then utilized Selenium in order to deal with JavaScript elements.
 Each pages are looped through, regardless of press release types, then in each pages, an HTML object is created to scrape using Beautiful Soup.
 The elements we are scraping are the url, date, time, and content of article.
 We exported the raw data into CSV so we could easily test and graph them.

 ### Yahoo Finance
-***Relevant files: yfinance.ipynb, SPY.csv, USD.csv***
+***Relevant files: yfinance.ipynb, SPY.csv, UUP.csv***

-We utilized yfinance library to pull "SPY" and "DXY" ticker data, representing the S&P 500 ETF and the US Dollar currency index, respectively.
+We utilized yfinance library to pull "SPY" and "UUP" ticker data, representing the S&P 500 ETF and the US Dollar currency index, respectively.
 We've decided on these ticker symbols to be a proxy for the stock market and foreign exchange volatility.
 The scraped data records the date and time, open, high, low, close, volume.
 We also exported the raw data into CSV format in order to manipulate and test the data.

 ## Transform: Data cleanup & analysis
 ***Relevant files: quickDBD.sql, fed_press_releases.csv***